List of The Powerpuff Girls characters: Buttercup

 Buttercup (voiced by E. G. Daily in What a Cartoon! and the 1998 original series, Natalie Palamides in the 2016 reboot) is one of the three main protagonists, who is described as a "tough hotheaded tomboy".
+She has short black hair in a flip with a small triangular part in her bangs.
 Her signature color is lime green and her personality ingredient is "spice".
+Though short-tempered and argumentative, she deeply cares about her sisters and the people around her.
 According to The Powerpuff Girls Movie, Buttercup disliked the name she was given.
 Her unique power is curling her tongue.
-In the reboot, Buttercup possesses the ability to generate green energy constructs.
+In the reboot, Buttercup can create green energy constructs.
 McCracken originally wanted to name the character "Bud" until a friend suggested the name Buttercup.

 Secondary characters

 Professor Utonium

-Professor Utonium (voiced by Tom Kane) is a scientist who is the Powerpuff Girls' creator and father.
-Though he can be strict and easily manipulated, he is caring and fatherly.
+Professor Utonium (voiced by Tom Kane) is a scientist who works in his home in the suburbs of the City of Townsville, and the Powerpuff Girls' loving creator and father.
+Utonium once housed Jojo (later to become Mojo Jojo) as a lab assistant who proved to be reckless and destructive.
+While Utonium was stirring his perfect girl concoction, Jojo shoved him, causing him to accidentally break a flask containing the mysterious "Chemical X" which spilled into the formula, thus creating the Powerpuff Girls.
+Utonium is a genius in many fields of science, and has shown knowledge in fields such as physics, chemistry, and biology, as well as being a skilled inventor.

 The Mayor of Townsville

-The Mayor of Townsville (voiced by Tom Kenny in the series, Jim Cummings in What a Cartoon!) is the mayor of Townsville.
+The Mayor of Townsville (voiced by Tom Kenny in the series, Jim Cummings in What a Cartoon!) is, as implied, the diminutive mayor of Townsville.
+He is generally referred throughout only as "Mayor", although he is referred to as "Barney" by his wife in the episode "Boogie Frights".
 Though dimwitted and cowardly, he cares deeply for his city.
-He loves pickles.
-In What a Cartoon!, the Mayor is depicted as younger, taller, and more competent.
+He loves pickles and often calls the girls to help open his pickle jar.
+The What a Cartoon! episode "Meat Fuzzy Lumpkins" featured a different Mayor who was younger, taller and more competent than the Mayor of the series.

 Ms. Bellum

 Ms. Sara Bellum (voiced by Jennifer Martin) is the Mayor's secretary, who often handles issues that he cannot.
-Her face is never seen on camera, due to it being obscured by over the top edge of the screen and/or camera angles in which her voluminous curly hair prevents a clear view of her face, sometimes her neck is drawn two inches taller while obscuring her face in the earlier episodes.
-She is absent in the reboot due to concerns over her sexualized design.
+Her face is never seen on camera, due to it being obscured by over the top edge of the screen or camera angles in which her voluminous curly hair prevents a clear view of her face, sometimes her neck is drawn two inches taller while obscuring her face in the earlier episodes.
+Her name is a pun on cerebellum.
+She is largely absent in the reboot due to concerns over her sexualized design.
+As a result, Bellum only appears in one episode, where she takes a 1,000-day-long sabbatical.